 When you set up an online hyperlocal aggregator platform, ensure it offers an individual customer experience.
 For example, your hyperlocal delivery mobile app should be accessible with intuitive features accelerating the order procedure and uplifting customer satisfaction.
 An ultimate solution to make sure a customer-centric app is to opt for a veteran On-Demand Delivery App Development company.
 Besides, you can even test the usability of your app solution by creating a clickthrough prototype.

 – Clear revenue model

-Market research comes in handy to make crucial decisions in the business, like deciding the fruitful revenue model.
-Charging commission per order from vendors is a general model to streamline revenue of the most aggregator hyperlocal delivery apps.
+Undoubtedly, market research comes in handy to make crucial decisions in the business, like deciding the fruitful revenue model.
+Even so, charging a commission per order from vendors is a general model to streamline the revenue of the most aggregator hyperlocal delivery apps.

 Further, collecting delivery charges from customers depending upon the store distance and order amount is another revenue stream.
 Now, you must charge a fair amount from both ends to get a competitive edge in the market.